hypnosapos/sparknetes/README.md

 ![GCS and Spark on kubernetes](sparknetes_gcs.png)

 This example uses a remote dependency for gcs connector and the GCP credentials to authenticate with internal metadata server.
-We've used a private jar and class (provide your values directly in Makefile file), but esentially you only need update your code to use `gs://` instead the typical `hdfs://` scheme for data input/output.
+We've used a private jar and class (provide your values directly in Makefile file), but essentially you only need update your code to use `gs://` instead the typical `hdfs://` scheme for data input/output.

 ```sh
 make example-gcs